 As well as abstracts, I enjoy the challenge of capturing a likeness, whether of a beloved pet or person.
 My passion for texture means that I don’t aim for a perfect photographic smoothness but the end result should be an accurate expression of a much-loved subject.

-My work also includes crafted pictures, decorations and jewellery-making and design and am constantly developing a jewellery collection for adults and children that combines my love for texture and natural materials.
+My work also includes crafted pictures, decorations and jewellery-making and design that combines my love for texture and natural materials.
 These are unique pieces featuring necklaces, bracelets, hair clips and accessories inspired by the natural world - vibrant florals, made of pure merino and mohair wool by using the ancient wet felting process.
 The end result I am aiming for is an eye-catching designs that is kept as simple as possible.
 After all, you cannot improve on nature!

 I love to share my skills and experience in workshops for both children and adults.
 For more details please check my workshops page or get in touch.